xieweiAlex/English_Learning/words/2023/words-Dec.md

+rape and pillage.
+American stocks loiter near an all-time high.
+We know what Seneca thought of Alexander the Great.
+We know what he thought of Marius.
+We know what he thought of entitled and gluttonous Romans.
+We have his seething satire of Claudius.
+Again and again, the Stoics pored over the same texts.
+So the ideas could take firm hold.
+So they could be absorbed.
+So it could become muscle memory, infused into their DNA.
+So you give yourself a mulligan and say that actually tomorrow is the real first day of the year.

+I **desiderate** the resources of a family.
+**prophet**, **prophesy**, **prophecy**
+**apocalyptic**, **apocalypse**, **Armageddon**

 Never before had I heard a **venerated** businessperson express such **trenchant** insights about investing, finance, and the world more broadly, and with such—to use a favored Munger phrase—**chutzpah**.
 **numerical fluency**.